 The Long-Term Care Ombudsman Program helps residents assert their civil and human rights.
 The Ombudsman Program seeks volunteers to visit long-term care facilities in their communities to empower residents and help residents resolve complaints.
 Complaints can range from cold food or a missing sweater, to more serious issues such as inadequate staffing levels, injuries, misuse of medication, or abuse of a resident.
 Complex complaints are referred to the Regional Ombudsmen.

 Volunteers must be over the age of 18 and will be required to be fingerprinted, complete a training course established by the Office of State Long-Term Care Ombudsman, and attend ongoing in-service trainings.
 Ombudsman volunteers must have exceptional communication and problem-solving skills, empathy and good judgment.

-Download the brochure, Become a Long-Term Care Volunteer Ombudsman (PDF, 86 KB) that explains what an ombudsman is and how to volunteer.
+To learn more, download the brochure, Become a Long-Term Care Volunteer Ombudsman (PDF, 86 KB).